Business is an uncommon major at liberal-arts colleges, and Dickinson’s major is especially unique.

 The international business & management major opens doors for students to frame business decisions in consideration of societal and environmental factors, and we align our approach with the college's sustainability mission—encompassing environmental, human, economic and societal sustainability.

-Ultimately, by providing students with a practical education, it is our goal to nurture a new generation of leaders who possess those Dickinson dimensions required to inspire others to generate creative, integrative and ethical solutions to the global challenges of the 21st century.
-The habits and actions comprising these dimensions include the development of a global sensibility; a willingness to engage the world by seeking connections that generate meaningful action and outcomes; and a commitment to practice civility and strive for accountability when seeking these solutions.
+By providing students with a practical and useful education, it is our goal to nurture a new generation of leaders who possess those Dickinson dimensions required to inspire others to generate creative, integrative and ethical solutions to the global challenges of the 21st century.
+We strive to equip our students not only with a broad knowledge of management but also with skills and attitudes that are most in demand: analytical, communication and team skills; ethical decision-making and judgment; and an entrepreneurial outlook.

-It is our strong belief that the best place to nurture the next generation of leaders is not in a conventional business program, but in a program like ours based on a liberal education and focused on the development of global perspective that a globally focused, liberal-arts college like Dickinson can offer.
-The faculty of international business & management are committed to collaboration with our students to make their study at Dickinson a fruitful experience that will become the foundation of lifelong learning and lifetime success.
+The international business & management faculty is committed to collaboration with our students to make their study at Dickinson a fruitful experience that will become the foundation of lifelong learning and success.

 Associate Professor of International Studies, Business and Management